 Allow the frame to dry completely before filling the box with potting soil.
 Pour soil on top of the hardware cloth, using your hands to push it through the openings.
 Shake the frame periodically to evenly disperse the soil.
 Add more soil until it reaches the bottom of the wire grid.

 On a flat surface, lay out succulent cuttings in the design you want in the frame.
 Push a chopstick or pencil through one square of the wire grid and into the soil.
-Meyers recommends starting near one corner of the frame.
-"I love to create a wave or river through the picture," she says.
-"It gives the eyes somewhere to drift."
+This makes a hole for your succulent to rest in and begin rooting.

-Place the stem of a succulent cutting, such as this mother of pearl plant (Graptopetalum paraguayense), into the planting hole, allowing the leaf rosette to rest on top of the wire grid.
-It's not necessary to dip cuttings in rooting hormone -- succulents root easily in soil.
+Place the stem of a succulent cutting, such as this mother of pearl plant Graptopetalum paraguayense, into the planting hole.
+Be sure to allow the leaf rosette to rest on top of the wire grid.
+It's not necessary to dip cuttings in rooting hormone—succulents root easily in soil.